beorn7/histogram_experiments/README.md

 logarithmic (or logarithmic-linear) bucketing schema and efficient handling of sparseness (i.e. empty buckets don't take any resources).
-This idea has been used in other implementations for quite some time, e.g. HDR Histogram, circlllhist, more recently DDSketch, nicely described and compared in [a recent paper by Heinrich Hartmann and Theo Schlossnagle](https://arxiv.org/abs/2001.06561).
+This idea has been used in other implementations for quite some time, e.g. HDR Histogram, circlllhist, and more recently DDSketch.
+For a detailed comparison, see [a recent paper by Heinrich Hartmann and Theo Schlossnagle](https://arxiv.org/abs/2001.06561).
 Such an approach is conceptionally much simpler than a compressed “digest” approach, for which there is a huge body of research to study.
 A digest approach is probably not